cloudmesh-community/case/README.md

 alternative designs to be explored and each student member had the opportunity to follow their own idea.
 Exchange of ideas in an open environment was however encouraged and improvement suggestions need to influence the design process.
-This is part of a stromg team work approach of the activities.
+This is part of a strong team work approach of the activities.

 *Documentation:* The activity has a minimal documentation requirement